-During the afternoon, the place is almost empty and it’s the perfect time to really enjoy the place.
-The owner @samruig is an inspiring female entrepreneur who is usually around and sits with the patrons which makes for a great company for all the solo travelers as well!
+During the afternoon, the place is almost empty, and it’s the perfect time to really enjoy the place.
+The owner, @samruig, is an inspiring female entrepreneur who is usually around and sits with the patrons, making for a great company for all the solo travelers!

 6. Piedra Escondida

 The tacos on the menu will immediately catch your eye – they are spicy, come in a variety of combos, and are stuffed with avocados.
-The tables are located right on the private beach of the hotel and the magnificent ocean stretches out until the horizon.
+The tables are located right on the hotel’s private beach, and the magnificent ocean stretches out until the horizon.

-You will instantly forget the gorgeous view as you take a bite of your first taco though.
+You will instantly forget the gorgeous view as you take a bite of your first taco, though.
 The tacos are the best on this coast.
-They are perfectly seasoned and the local veggies lighted sauteed to bring out the flavors.
+They are perfectly seasoned, and the local veggies are lighted sauteed to bring out the flavors.